How do carbon offsets work?

 Since sellers usually don’t tell you exactly what your offset purchase is funding, it’s important to examine the projects in their portfolio.
 If they don’t list all projects and provide certifications, that’s a big red flag.
 Good projects should be permanent and enforceable.
 They must also be “additional” — efforts that wouldn’t happen if not funded by the offset, and that don’t simply shift emissions someplace else.

-Check to see whether the projects have been approved by a reputable registry — an independent organization that develops instructions, or “protocols,” for various types of projects and lists those that are up to standard.
-California’s Air Resources Board, which oversees the state’s cap-and-trade system, recognizes three such registries: American Carbon Registry, Verra and Climate Action Reserve.
-Many registries also post lists of retailers where their approved offsets can be purchased.
+Check to see whether the projects have been approved by a reputable standard — an independent organization that develops instructions, or “protocols,” for various types of projects and lists those that are up to snuff.
+California’s Air Resources Board, which oversees the state’s cap-and-trade system, recognizes three such standards: American Carbon Registry, Verra and Climate Action Reserve.
+Many standards also post lists of retailers where their approved offsets can be purchased.

 Transparency is a good indicator of whether an offset is legitimate, said Craig Ebert, president of Climate Action Reserve.
 His organization posts on its website the protocols for every kind of offset it will consider listing, from urban tree planting to reducing emissions from landfills.
 Projects must also hire an independent auditor to ensure they meet the protocol’s requirements before they can be listed.